 Best places to eat in Prague –

 I regret not trying much of the Czech cuisine except for Trdelnik.
 I stuck to my typical Indian food and found a great Indian restaurant right in the old town square.
 Indian Jewel is one of the high-rated restaurants in Prague, so if you fancy less-spicy Indian food in Prague I suggest paying Indian Jewel a visit.
 The staff is really helpful and the food contains typical Indian flavors with low spices.
 This can be considered as one the best places to eat in Prague.
 I had this delicious looking paneer curry with a tandoori roti (white flour bread).
-Although it was slightly difficult for me to find the restaurant initially as it was located near the Church of lady Tyn and somewhat hidden.
+Although it was difficult for me to find the restaurant initially as it was located near the Church of lady Tyn but hidden.
 Try walking towards it using google maps, you’ll find it.

 Have you been to the Czech capital?
 Do share your experience with me!!